-Strictness in the context of organisational management is where the leaders apply the general standards toward the employees based on the desired effect of rules and procedures of the organisation (Huberts et al., 2007).
-Examples of operations are such as the leader allowing their employees some leeway in terms of operation hours or giving some slack to the employees to improve overall working conditions (Agrawal et al., 2018).
-Agrawal et al's study clearly showed that slack was related to how employees' creativity and emotions were higher, when they were allowed to slack during working hours.
-A balance between the leaders in strictness is needed to ensure the tasks and objectives are achieved together with the use of control systems.
+Strictness in the context of organisational management is where the leaders apply the general standards toward the employees based on the organisation's desired effect of rules and procedures (Huberts et al., 2007).
+Examples of operations are the leader allowing their employees some leeway in terms of operation hours or giving some slack to the employees to improve overall working conditions (Agrawal et al., 2018).
+Agrawal et al.'s study clearly showed that slack was related to how employees' creativity and emotions were higher when they were allowed to slack during working hours.
+A balance between the leaders in strictness is needed to ensure the tasks and objectives are achieved together with control systems.

-The strictness often relates to how the leaders behave in carrying out their duties (Huberts et al., 2007).
-The organisation has control mechanisms to ensure that the employees are not free to roam or freely act independently.
-These control mechanisms can be in terms of handing out punishment to the employees who fail to follow orders or leadership instructions (Podsakoff & Schriesheim, 1985).
-The other common factor is that the employees themselves report to the leaders or management on other people who do not follow the control systems (Graaf, 2010).
+The strictness often relates to how the leaders carry out their duties (Huberts et al., 2007).
+The organisation has control mechanisms to ensure that the employees are not free to roam or act independently.
+These control mechanisms can punish employees who fail to follow orders or leadership instructions (Podsakoff & Schriesheim, 1985).
+The other common factor is that the employees report to the leaders or management about other people who do not follow the control systems (Graaf, 2010).
 That is the relevance and reasoning for the need for the leaders to exercise their authority within the organisation.
 This finding leads us to the following hypothesis: